Estimate Time5 min

 • Among the critical provisions that impact higher-net-worth investors are changes to the age that you must take required minimum distributions (RMDs), and rules around Roth accounts and 529 college savings.

-You can find a detailed rundown of the highlights of SECURE 2.0, including details on the impact to retirement plans, new options for emergency savings, and more in SECURE 2.0: Rethinking retirement savings.
+You can find a detailed rundown of the highlights of SECURE 2.0, including details on the impact to employer retirement plans, new options for emergency savings, and more in SECURE 2.0: Rethinking retirement savings.
 Below, we'll focus on some of the main items that may have the greatest impact on higher-net-worth and other specific groups of investors.

 For retirees